Artificial intelligence (AI) is mandatory for preventive medicine, proper diagnosis and treatment, and optimal resource allocation.

 Governments must initiate the project because legislation and supervision of the project are required.
 Executing the project modularly will be carried out as is customary by commercial companies in tenders.

-- The project, estimated to cost tens of billions of dollars over a decade or more, can be financed through the issuance of tradable bonds to the public for 20-25 years.
+- The project, estimated to cost tens of billions of dollars over a decade or more, can be financed by issuing tradable bonds to the public for 20-25 years.

 - A government guarantee for bondholders and a safety net in meeting milestones throughout the life of the project will ensure that the state raises funds at relatively low debt prices (without spending surplus funds on regular health budgets)